MainulDip/iOS-study/101-uikit-storyborad-1.md

 ```

 ### imageLiteral is Deprecated
 it's a drag and drop interface to put images directly into variables.
-Instade use
+Instead use
 ```swift
 diceImageView1.image =  UIImage(imageLiteralResourceName: "DiceSix")
 ```